The Institute for Social Internet Public Policy

-Please note that the below represents a quick overview of the standards,
+Please note that the below represents a quick overview of the standards, and that full discussion and explanation of the standards can be found at the relevant links.

 I. Bounce Handling: